Middle-aged woman with a cup in her hand

 Any illness or condition that results in chronic coughing can weaken the pelvic floor muscles.
 Smokers in particular are susceptible since smokers’ cough can be persistent and prolonged over many years.

-Luckily, there are a lot of things you can do to address stress incontinence.
+How to stop stress incontinence?
+Primarily using physical therapy methods and by changing habits.
+In some cases, pharmacological and surgical treatment can also be used.
+Luckily, there are a lot of things you can do to get stress urinary incontinence treatment.
+How to fix stress incontinence?
 Most of them involve minor tweaks to your daily routine, making them quite doable.
-Here’s a list of some stress incontinence remedies and treatments:
+Here’s a list of some stress incontinence treatments and remedies:

 Get moving